Joseph Harold Moore: Biography

 Born in Florence, South Carolina in 1914, General Moore spent his childhood and school days in Spartanburg.
 He graduated from Spartanburg High School, attended Wofford College for two years, and later Centenary College of Louisiana in Shreveport, Louisiana.
 General Moore entered the military service as an aviation cadet in June 1937 and was awarded his pilot wings and second lieutenant commission in the United States Army Air Corps in June 1938.

 When World War II started he was in the Philippine Islands and by April 1942 had flown 100 combat hours in P-40 Warhawk fighter aircraft.
 He also flew a salvaged United States Navy Grumman J2F Duck nicknamed "Candy Clipper" delivering much needed aid to the besieged troops on Bataan and Corregidor.
 After the fall of Bataan he made his way to Australia and served with United States Army Air Forces units there until August 1942.
 He then returned to the United States for short tours in Florida, Virginia and Pennsylvania before being sent to Europe in November 1943, where he took part in the Normandy, North France and Rhineland Campaigns.

-He remained in Europe until January 1945 returning to the United States to spend the next two years in various operations and training assignments including Command and General Staff School at Fort Leavenworth, Kan.
+He remained in Europe until January 1945 returning to the United States to spend the next two years in various operations and training assignments including Command and General Staff School at Fort Leavenworth, Kansas.
 In December 1946 he was assigned to Europe with the Army of Occupation in Germany.
 In October 1947 he returned to the Pentagon as deputy chief, Zone of Interior Commands Branch, Office of the Director of Plans and Operations, USAF Headquarters and was elevated to chief in June 1948.
-In May 1951 General Moore assumed command of the 137th Fighter-Bomber Wing at Alexandria Municipal Airport, Louisiana.
+In May 1951 he assumed command of the 137th Fighter-Bomber Wing at Alexandria Municipal Airport, Louisiana.

-The general's third tour of duty in Europe began in May 1952 when he moved the first fighter-bomber unit assigned to NATO to France.
+His third tour of duty in Europe began in May 1952 when he moved the first fighter-bomber unit assigned to NATO to France.
 In June 1953 he was appointed deputy assistant chief of staff for operations for the Twelfth Air Force at Ramstein, West Germany.
 The following April he was designated deputy chief of staff, United States Air Forces in Europe, and in July, vice chief of staff, USAFE.